-I’m in grad school and only 1 exam away from putting a huge check mark next to “half way there”.
+I am currently in grad school and only 1 exam away from putting a huge check mark next to the “halfway there” mark.
 It has been an interesting and challenging year.
 Learning how to balance my time has been, well interesting and challenging.
 Wrapping my head around biological mechanisms and theories of functional medicine, amazing and challenging.
 I have also spent 6 weeks abroad while in school and hey, remember when I thought it was a good idea to relaunch and rebrand my website 2 months ago?

 Yeah, it’s all been interesting.
 And challenging.

 This weekend, while trying so hard to wrap my head around p-values and confidence intervals (why does this shit have to be so complicated?)
 I had a strong hankering for peanut noodles.
-Cold rich and salty peanut noodles.
+Cold, savory, and salty peanut noodles.

 I actually created this recipe sometime last summer for a corporate cooking class and have been making it on and off ever since.
 It is so crave-worthy, so simple, so delicious.
 (Pause – #truth – I just put the computer down, ran into the kitchen, and ate the rest of these noodles.
 For breakfast. #thatgood).